Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Includes unique figures, schematic diagrams and photographs related to microbial processes of coastal ecosystems, providing a clear representation on the different aspects of microbial structure and functions
+- Includes unique figures, schematic diagrams and photographs related to microbial processes of coastal ecosystem to clearly represent different aspects of microbial structure and functions

-- Provides analytical methods and detailed molecular techniques for qualitative and quantitative analyses of microbial community structure, enabling scientists and students to follow the protocols provided in the book for assessment in their own research
+- Provides analytical methods and detailed molecular techniques for qualitative and quantitative analyses of microbial community structure

 Aquatic Microbiologists, Marine Ecologists, Marine Microbiologists, Aquatic researchers and scientists.
 Scientists at pharmaceutical and biotech companies